Head of the Chair: prof. Maia Kivisaar

 Annika Teppo, doctoral student, MSc, annika.teppo [ät] ut.ee

-Marge Puhm, bachelor student
+Marge Puhm, master student

 Kadri Samuel, bachelor student